canonical/matter-docs/docs/tutorials/Creating an OS Image with OpenThread Border Router.rst

 Once the installation is complete, you will see the interface of the :code:`console-conf` program.
 It will walk you through the networking and user account setup.
-You'll need to enter the email address of your Ubuntu account to create a OS user account with your registered username and have your SSH public keys deployed as authorized SSH keys for that user.
+You'll need to enter the email address of your Ubuntu account to create an OS user account with your registered username and have your SSH public keys deployed as authorized SSH keys for that user.
 If you haven't done so in the past, refer to the